-Managed Cloud Accounts includes access to a dedicated, 24x7x365 support team via phone, chat, email and online support ticket.
-The team will support your Cloud servers from the OS up through the application stack of MS SQL, .Net/IIS, and the LAMP stack on Linux.
+Managed Cloud Service Level accounts include access to a dedicated support team available 24 hours a day and 7 days a week via phone, chat, email and online support ticket.
+The team will support your cloud servers from the operating system level up through the application stack of Microsoft SQL Server, .NET and IIS, and the LAMP stack on Linux.
 Your cloud server will be regularly patched and updated.
 Additionally, Rackspace will manage your Cloud Databases, providing basic DBA assistance such as user and table management and data backup.
-Monitoring services are included, with the Managed Service team proactively responding to any alerts.
-As a Managed Service customer, you can configure up to eight monitors per server with any combination of ping, port, or URL.
+Monitoring services are included, with the Managed Cloud Service Level team proactively responding to any alerts.
+As a Managed Cloud Service Level customer you can configure up to eight monitors per server with any combination of ping, port, or URL.

-You can view the list of supported OS versions and applications for Linux and Windows Managed Cloud Servers in the following article: Cloud Servers With Managed Service Level - Spheres of Support
+You can view the list of supported operating system versions and applications for Linux and Windows Managed Cloud Service Level servers in the following article: Cloud Servers With Managed Cloud Service Level - Spheres of Support

-No. Upgrading to a Managed Rackspace Cloud Account does not change server IP addresses or hostnames.
-Further, there's no change to the server instance IDs, nor is there a change to your account number and username/password combination.
+No. Upgrading to a Managed Cloud Service Level Account does not change server IP address or hostname.
+Further, there are no changes to the server instance IDs, nor is there a change to your account number and username/password combination.
 All of these remain the same with the upgrade process.

-At this time, the only operating systems we support for a Rackspace Managed Cloud Account are listed in the article above.
-If you choose to upgrade to a Managed Cloud Account, you must either delete any active Cloud Servers and images with non-supported operating systems or transfer those non-supported images to a separate account.
-Once the servers and images have been transfered, you will be eligible to upgrade.
+At this time, the only operating systems we support for a Rackspace Managed Cloud Service Level account are listed in the article referenced above.
+If you choose to upgrade to a Managed Cloud Service Level account, you must either delete any active Cloud Servers and images with unsupported operating systems or transfer those unsupported images to a separate account.
+Once the servers and images have been transferred you will be eligible to upgrade.

-A technical account manager can assist you to ensure that Managed Cloud is the best fit for your needs.
+A technical account manager can assist you to ensure that Managed Cloud Service Level is the best fit for your needs.

-Upon the creation of a Cloud Server or a Cloud Database within a Managed Cloud Account, a flat monthly account fee will be assessed when at least one instance on the account is active/used during that month.
+Upon the creation of a Cloud Server or a Cloud Database within a Managed Cloud Service Level account, a flat monthly account fee will be assessed when at least one instance on the account is active or used during that month.
 For more pricing information, please see:

 To get an overall picture of your costs you can also use our price calculator:

-Both the account fee (assessed per account) and the per-instance service fee (assessed per Cloud Server or Database instance) enable Rackspace to provide you with our managed service at the lowest possible cost.
-The low account fee covers the administration of your account on a monthly basis, whereas the service fee covers the administration of each server instance.
+Both the account fee (assessed per account) and the per-instance service fee (assessed per Cloud Server or Database instance) allow Rackspace to provide you with our managed service at the lowest possible cost.
+The account fee covers the administration of your account on a monthly basis.
+The service fee covers the administration of each server instance.